Vloupmon/blog/content/kubeadm-wsl/index.md

 ### Our first cluster

-We're ready to role !
+We're ready to roll !
 We'll start by initializing a brand new master node for our cluster with one option : a [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) range for pods.
 While it is not strictly speaking necessary to init a cluster, we'll need it later.
 The entire `10.0.0.0/8` range is private, which gives use a comfortable 2^24 IPs, that is over 16 millions, to play with.
 For this example I'll use `10.200.0.0/16`.

 ```bash
 kubeadm init --pod-network-cidr=10.200.0.0/16